olivierlacan/keep-a-changelog/README.md

 ### Why do you alternate between spelling it "CHANGELOG" and "change log"?
 "CHANGELOG" is the name of the file itself.
-It's a bit shouty but it's a historical convention followed by many open source project.
+It's a bit shouty but it's a historical convention followed by many open source projects.
 Other examples of similar files include [`README`](README.md), [`LICENSE`](LICENSE), and [`CONTRIBUTING`](CONTRIBUTING.md).